MichiganDataScienceTeam/official-website/config/join.md

 Both mass meetings will cover the same content and will be recorded if you are unable to attend. <u>You only need to attend a single mass meeting</u>.

+You can find our mass meeting slides [here](https://docs.google.com/presentation/d/17dY2_xR_FVxeIpnOmhFHEUQo9eCmQx6KzbvVj7K8YF0/edit?usp=sharing) and our recording [here](https://drive.google.com/file/d/1lztjqm4FDRo1RKCBERAQxN48msrd6CXq/view?usp=drive_link) (you will need to be logged into your U-M account).

 <hr>

 ### Step 3: Complete Tutorial Checkpoints